Cross Reference — As to automobile dealerships operating car washes and use of water relating thereto, see §610.100.

 Meter tests requested by water users will be performed without cost to the water user if the meter is found to be in excess of two percent (2%) fast.
 Otherwise the water user for whom the requested test was made will be charged the cost of making the test.

-The water user shall be responsible for any damage to the meter installed for his service, for any cause other than normal wear and tear.
+The water user shall be responsible for any damage to the meter, or any part of the waterworks system, installed for the user's service, for any cause other than normal wear and tear.

 [Ord.
 No. 103 §16]